chef/chef-web-docs/includes_api_delivery/includes_api_delivery_endpoint_status.rst

    * - Response Code
      - Description
    * - ``200``
-     - All communications are OK.
+     - All services are OK.
    * - ``500``
      - One (or more) services are down.
 For example: